What is a hard inquiry?

-Hard inquiries occur when a financial institution, such as a lender or credit card issuer, checks your credit report when making a lending decision.
-For example, hard inquiries commonly take place when a consumer applies for a loan, credit card, or mortgage.
-You typically have to authorize a hard inquiry.
-Most important to note, hard inquiries will lower your credit score by a few points and remain on your credit report for two years.
-As time passes, the damage to your credit score will decrease until the hard inquiry falls off your credit report.
+Hard inquiries generally occur when a financial institution, such as a lender or credit card issuer, checks your credit report when making a lending decision.
+They commonly take place when a consumer applies for a loan, credit card or mortgage, and you typically have to authorize them.
+Most important to note, hard inquiries might lower your credit score by a few points and they may remain on your credit report for two years.
+As time passes, damage to your credit score usually decreases or disappears, often even before the hard inquiry falls off your credit report.

-Soft inquiries occur when a person or company checks your credit report as a background check, such as when a potential employer checks your credit, when you are "pre-approved" for credit card offers, and when you check your own credit score.
-A soft inquiry can occur without your permission.
+Soft inquiries typically occur when a person or company, such as a potential employer, checks your credit report as part of a background check, when you are "pre-approved" for credit card offers and when you check your own credit score.
+A soft inquiry may occur without your permission.
 Soft inquiries may be recorded in your credit report, depending on the credit bureau, but they won't affect your credit score in any way.

 One of the biggest misconceptions is that checking your own credit score using companies like Credit Karma will hurt your credit score.
 This is not the case.
-You can check your credit score at Credit Karma as often as you like and it will never lower your credit score.
+You can check your credit score at Credit Karma as often as you like and doing so will never lower your credit score.

 Examples of Hard Versus Soft Inquiries

-While there are common examples of which financial actions result in a hard or soft inquiry, here are some lesser-known actions that may incur a credit inquiry.
+While we mentioned some common examples of which financial actions result in a hard or soft inquiry, here are some lesser-known actions that may incur a credit inquiry.

 Why Hard Inquiries Hurt Your Credit Score

-While hard inquiries are necessary for certain financial actions such as applying for a loan or credit card, hard inquiries should be minimized as much as possible.
-Your credit score is penalized for multiple hard inquiries to encourage consumers not to apply for too much credit at one time.
-Applying for too much credit may indicate that you are desperate for credit, or that you aren't able to qualify for credit.
-While one hard inquiry will knock a few points off your credit score, multiple hard inquiries in a short amount of time can cause significant damage to your score.
+While hard inquiries are necessary for certain financial actions, such as applying for a loan or credit card, hard inquiries should be minimized as much as possible.
+Your credit score may be penalized for multiple hard inquiries because applying for too much credit at one time may indicate that you are desperate for credit, or that you aren't able to qualify for credit.
+While one hard inquiry will usually just knock a few points off your credit score, multiple hard inquiries in a short amount of time may cause significant damage to your score.